Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 8. Compute the [transactions merkle root](#transactions-merkle-root) for the block.
 9. Verify that the computed merkle tree hash is equal to `TransactionsMerkleRoot`.
 10. If the block version is 1: verify that the `ExtHash` is the all-zero hash.
+11. If the block version is greater than 1:
+  1. Verify that the `ExtHash` is the hash of the Block Header Extension Struct 1.
+  2. If the block version is 2: verify that the `ExtHash2` is the all-zero hash.

 ### Block ID